"E reach to celebrate": Video as Jaye Kuti's son graduates as a lawyer

-- Jaye Kuti has posted clips of the graduation ceremony of her son, who just finished his law degree
+- Jaiye Kuti has posted clips of the graduation ceremony of her son, who just finished his law degree

 - In the video, the actress was accompanied by her best friend, Bimbo Oshin, and they both stood by the young man and wished him well